-|Deductible Tier||Average Annual Homeowners Insurance Rate|
+|Deductible Tier||Average Monthly Rate||Average Annual Rate|

 Not all Arkansas cities have the same home insurance rates.
 Policies are often priced on locally specific variables such as the number of claims filed in the immediate area, lending your ZIP code plenty of weight in deciding how much you pay.